-Scheme Rulebook

-The Rulebook setting out rules and business standards for the SEPA Core Direct Debit Scheme, as amended from time to time.
+SEPA Direct Debit Core Scheme Rulebook The Rulebook setting out rules and business standards for the SEPA Direct Debit Core Scheme, as amended from time to time.

-SEPA Business to Business Direct Debit

-Scheme Rulebook

-The Rulebook setting out rules and business standards for the SEPA Business to Business Direct Debit Scheme, as amended from time to time.
+SEPA Direct Debit Business to Business Scheme Rulebook The Rulebook setting out rules and business standards for the SEPA Direct Debit Business to Business Scheme, as amended from time to time.

+SEPA Regulation

-SEPA Regulation Regulation (EU) No 260/2012 establishing technical and business requirements for credit transfers and direct debits in euro and amending Regulation (EC) No 924/2009 practices and standards for the provision and operation of a SEPA payment instrument agreed at an inter-PSP level in a competitive environment.
+Regulation (EU) No 260/2012 establishing technical and business requirements for credit transfers and direct debits in euro and amending Regulation (EC) No 924/2009

+SEPA Scheme

-A SEPA payment scheme is a common set of business rules, SEPA Scheme development and compliance mechanisms in relation to a
+A SEPA payment scheme is a common set of business rules, practices and standards for the provision and operation of a SEPA payment instrument agreed at an inter-PSP level in a competitive environment.

-SEPA Scheme SEPA Scheme Management denotes the governance, Management
+SEPA Scheme Management SEPA Scheme Management denotes the governance, development and compliance mechanisms in relation to a SEPA Scheme.

-SEPA Scheme.